 When I remember Malcolm, I think that he taught me the idea that if you don’t like something, you’re the only one that can change it.
 That’s the mentality people need to make things happen.
 It takes a spark to build a fire, and Malcolm was definitely that spark.

 I worry for us though, because we are losing them.
-The towers of controlled rage and puncturers of excess and stupidity who saw the year of my birth as less of an excuse to pat the Queen on the back for a job well done but more of an opportunity to create merry hell and up the blood pressure of the clueless as they railed against England’s lack of promise.
+The towers of controlled rage and puncturers of excess and stupidity who saw the Jubilee year as less of an excuse to pat the Queen on the back for a job well done but more of an opportunity to create merry hell and up the blood pressure of the clueless as they railed against England’s lack of promise.